-And as you can see by the 2 pictures above - during that powerful earthquake, the theater sunk all the way down to it's Marquee
+And as you can see from the 2 pictures above - during that powerful earthquake, the theater sunk all the way down to it's Marquee

-A sad sight for those of us who had so many fun memories of seeing so many movies in that famed theater downtown.
+A sad sight for those of us who have fond memories of seeing movies in that famed downtown theater.

 If you do, we would love to include them on this page.
 And we are happy to include your name as the photographer.

-To have your pictures included on Anchorage Memories, contact us right here and we'll tell you how (it's so easy).
+To have your pictures included on Anchorage Memories, contact us right here (it's so easy).

 Both Mary and I (Mike) of Anchorage Memories are survivors of the 64' earthquake.
 And these Alaska 1964 earthquake pictures so vividly portray the events of that Good Friday.

 And while my experience was terrifying and one that I will never forget, Mary is blessed to have survived her horrifying ordeal in the JC Penney building in Anchorage.

-For both of us, like many of you, it's sometimes hard to look at the pictures you've just seen above, but a necessary reminder for not only those of us who survived that never-to-be-forgotten Good Friday, but for those who did not experience this profound and powerful quake.
+For both of us, like many of you, it's sometimes hard to look at the pictures you've just seen above.
+But they are a necessary reminder for not only those of us who survived that never-to-be-forgotten Good Friday, but for those who did not experience this profound and powerful quake.